Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_Help_EN_folder_smb.md

 ### Directory

-To specify directory for SMB host.
-If the target directory does not exist, it will be created at the time of synchronization.
+You can enter the directory name of your PC/NAS.
+If the directory does not exist in the destination folder, it will be created when the synchronization is executed.

 **The following is only displayed when the synchronization type is Archive.**

-### Save all  files in the destination directory without creating subdirectories
+### Save allfiles in the destination directory without creating subdirectories

 If checked, the destination directory will not create a subdirectory in the source directory.

-### Increment  file names by appending
+### Incrementfile names by appending

 You can add a sequence number to the file name.